european-summer-of-code/esoc2025/README.md

 ### Onboarding process

 * Private and public sector organisations wishing to host a project should submit a [project sponsor form](https://forms.office.com/e/0brWFKNrg7).
-One of our hubs will be in touch shortly after submission.
 * open source projects should submit an [open source project form](https://forms.office.com/e/SYZhwAUShs).

 One of our hubs will be in touch shortly after submission, for review.